 The Boulder County Resource Conservation Division (RCD) distributes $100,000* as part of its Zero Waste Funding Program.
 Please submit any questions via email to obtain clarification of requirements concerning this funding opportunity by Wednesday, Oct.
 20, 2021.
 No inquiries will be accepted after this date.
 Inquiries should be direct to Cody Lillstrom at firstname.lastname@example.org.
 Responses to inquiries will be published on this webpage by Friday, Oct.
 22. Applicants are not to rely on any other statements that alter any specification or other term or condition of this funding opportunity.

 The minimum funding amount available for a project is $1,000 with a maximum of $15,000.
 The use of matching funds is not required.
-Local governments, non-profit organizations, school districts, schools, private companies and individuals may apply as long as the scope of work is in Boulder County or the City and County of Broomfield and insurance requirements are met.
+Local governments, non-profit organizations, school districts, schools, and private companies may apply as long as the scope of work is in Boulder County and insurance requirements are met.

 Application & Forms

 Applications for the 2021 funding year are now being accepted.
 Proposals must be received at the Boulder County Resource Conservation Division office by 2 p.m. on Friday, Nov.
 12 to be considered.
 Send completed applications to email@example.com or mail them to Resource Conservation, C/O Cody Lillstrom, 1901 63rd St., Boulder, 80301.